hazardland/game.cpp/readme.md

 In this example we learned that there are Window, Scene and Image classes

 # Sprite class
-Let us advance a bit and see what Sprite class does under the hood before we see how to do things easyer
+Let us advance a bit and see what Sprite class does under the hood before we see how to do things easyly

 The example will produce this: